 The media view has been created to make it easier to look at all media files available for your articles.
 When you click on an image, it will show a lightbox, so that it is easier to glance at small images.

-On the image card, there are actions like copying the relative path or deleting the media file.
+On the image card, there are actions like setting metadata, copying the relative path, and deleting the media file.

 Drag and Drop

 On the media view, we enabled drag and drop for your media files.
 You can easily drop any image from your explorer/finder window into one of your folders.